Campbell's Bayou Cemetery

 Campbell Cemetery Burials

-From Vertical Files at Moore Memorial Library
+From Vertical Files at Moore Memorial Library1850

 Campbell's Cemetery